BillTheTsar/Shuttle-Detection/docs/model_development_log_mkdocs.md

     return noisy_frames
 ```

-We employ an analogy to explain why training with a constant `noise_std` and then performing inference without it
+We use an analogy to explain why training with a constant `noise_std` and then performing inference without it
 (data augmentation is not used in inference) is problematic.

 Imagine the model as a racehorse and the training images as its racetrack.
 During training, every track the horse runs